1 - Overview

 Caution

-• If the server type is configured as Standard, it cannot be changed to High Capacity.
-If you want to change to High Capacity, please create a new service.
+• If server type is configured as Standard, it cannot be changed to High Capacity.
+If you want to change to High Capacity, create a new service.

-1. All services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Edit button of the Server Type you want to change at the bottom of the detailed information.
-The Edit Server Type popup window opens.
+4. Click Modify button of the Server Type you want to change at the bottom of detailed information.
+Modify Server Type popup window opens.

-5. In the Server Type Modification popup window, select the server type and click the Confirm button.
+5. Select server type in the Modify Server Type popup window, and click Confirm button.

-The storage added to the data area can be expanded up to a maximum of 5TB based on the initially allocated capacity.
-Storage can be expanded without stopping the Search Engine, and if configured in a cluster, all nodes are expanded simultaneously.
+You can expand storage added as data area up to 5TB based on initially allocated capacity.
+You can expand storage without stopping Search Engine, and if configured as a cluster, all nodes are expanded simultaneously.

 Notice

-1. All services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Modify button of the additional Disk you want to add at the bottom of the detailed information.
-The Disk Modification popup window opens.
+4. Click Modify button of the Additional Disk you want to expand at the bottom of detailed information.
+Modify Disk popup window opens.

-5. In the Disk Modification popup window, enter the expansion capacity and click the Confirm button.
+5. Enter expansion capacity in the Modify Disk popup window, and click Confirm button.

 If you need more than 5TB of data storage space, you can add storage.